 Tour Blend has partnered with the Genesee River Alliance to create and promote a series of “Independent Walks” along the Genesee River corridor.
 You can enjoy these audio guided walking tours while following recommended safety guidelines.
 Download the free Tour Blend iOS app or a two-page brochure for each individual tour.

-Tours include the Eco Loop at High Falls District, Lower Falls, Downtown Riverfront, and Genesee River South Loop.
+Tours include the Eco Loop at High Falls District, Lower Falls, Downtown Riverfront, Charlotte & Port of Rochester Loop Tour, and Genesee River South Loop.

 4. Cobblestone Trail Driving Tour